 Our law firm limits its practice to representing people who have suffered life-altering injuries due to negligence.
 We will review your case and tell you directly whether or not you have a legitimate legal claim.

 To discuss your case, please contact us.
 The initial consultation is free of charge.
-From offices in Bridgeport, Danbury and New Haven, Connecticut, our medical malpractice lawyers represent clients throughout the state.
+Our medical malpractice lawyers represent clients throughout the state.